 This program works closely with communities to create plans, tools, and guides required to implement ON TO 2050.
 Technical assistance is provided to communities and local governments, which integrates transportation and other elements into local planning efforts to promote the ON TO 2050 principles of inclusive growth, resilience, and prioritized investment.
-The technical assistance involves working directly with a community or multi-
+The technical assistance involves working directly with a community or multijurisdictional group of communities on a product that is customized for their use, has a specific audience, and is geographically limited.